Clicky

 3. Water

-What If I Want to Freeze Foods?
+But What If I Want to Freeze Foods?

-Not only do you have to have electricity to keep the foods frozen, but you also need mass amounts of freezer storage space.
+What's wrong with freezing food?
+Well, not only do you have to have electricity to keep the foods frozen, but you also need mass amounts of freezer storage space.
+AND what happens when the power goes out?

-And more often than not, those packaged frozen meals get 'freezer burn' which is simply a case of air being converted to ice.
+You can't run one of those noisy generators forever.
+And more often than not, those packaged frozen meals get 'freezer burn' - a nasty case of air converting to ice.
 This brings me to:

-Point 1: Air.
 When dehydrating foods, we remove the air using a food vacuum sealer.
 Point 1 'done.'

-Point 2: Light.
 Keeping foods away from direct light also prolongs their shelf-life.
 Storing our dehydrated food in Mylar bags takes care of Point 2.

 Six Simple Steps sample pages - free eBook and 7-part Mini Series on how to dehydrate food at home - safely!

-To help you understand why we dehydrate food and the food dehydration process, download our free Six Simple Steps eBook today simply click the link.
-The free eBook covers the necessary steps to safely dehydrate fruit, vegetables, and (cooked) meats!
+To better understand why we dehydrate food and the food dehydration process itself, download my free Six Simple Steps eBook today - simply click the link or the image.

 Save Money on Electric Bills by Dehydrating Foods

-When the foods have been dehydrated, they can last for years without electricity—and that's a great energy-saving cost right there.
+When the foods have been dehydrated, they can last for months—even years without electricity—and that's a great energy-saving cost right there.

 Dehydrating is Affordable and Easy to Do

 Another reason why you should dehydrate food is that it's affordable and very easy to get started at home.
-Simply visit our dehydrator page and/or check out dehydrator reviews online and choose which dehydrator suits your home situation best.
+Simply visit our dehydrator page and/or check out Gregg's dehydrator reviews online and choose which dehydrator suits your home situation best.

 Butternut Squash on a Nesco Dehydrator tray

-Why Dehydrate Food?
 It's Ideal For Long-Term Storage

 Stackable Benefits

 The benefit of a stackable dehydrator is that when you only need to use four trays you can - instead of having to use six static trays (of an Excalibur-type dehydrator with pull-out trays).
-You can do that without the nagging thought of those empty trays wasting space and using expensive electricity!

 • Draw the air out of the bag